 When something comes up, discuss what the Bible says about it.
 If you’re not sure, open your Bibles together or look up the issue in a concordance.
 I often use Nave’s Topical Bible, both the print and online version.
 Blue Letter Bible is my favorite online Bible study resource, which includes dictionaries and concordances as well.

 “Creating Bible-based games filled with God’s truth that inspire faith and imagination!”
-SIGN UP HERE to get on the waitlist and receive and email when the games are released!
+CLICK HERE to learn more!

 4) Vet Content Carefully